 - 4.2.2 These events will be put on by the Service or their constituent Authorities through external meetings, seminar and conference attendance.
-In some cases this is a requirement of the Authority (e.g. Appeals) and in other cases, is a demonstration of good governance. - 4.3 Workplace contact Member Champions/Buddies - 4.3.1 Members are invited to visit staff to understand key aspects of the Service. - 4.3.2 Where role appropriate conferences/seminars are identified, Members can request attendance via the Democratic Service Officer who, in consultation with the Chair will confirm approval.
+In some cases this is a requirement of the Authority (e.g. Appeals) and in other cases, is a demonstration of good governance. - 4.2.3 Where role appropriate conferences/seminars are identified, Members can request attendance via the Democratic Service Officer who, in consultation with the Chair will confirm approval.

-4.4 Seminars and workshops
+4.3 Seminars and workshops

-- 4.4.1 In certain circumstances, it is necessary to include items of specific interest within the annual seminar schedule.
-These may be in response to changing pressures or expectations and can include: - National policy changes specific to public services - Local issues associated to key partners - Legislative change specifically aimed at the Fire and Rescue Service - Awareness raising of key consultation issues - · Emerging issues identified within the strategic assessment - 4.4.2 Where appropriate, relevant partners are invited and encouraged to attend development seminars to both learn from and contribute to the discussions.
+- 4.3.1 In certain circumstances, it is necessary to include items of specific interest within the annual seminar schedule.
+These may be in response to changing pressures or expectations and can include: - National policy changes specific to public services - Local issues associated to key partners - Legislative change specifically aimed at the Fire and Rescue Service - Awareness raising of key consultation issues - Emerging issues identified within the strategic assessment - 4.3.2 Where appropriate, relevant partners are invited and encouraged to attend development seminars to both learn from and contribute to the discussions.